Chris Smalling: Ole Gunnar Solskjaer confirms Roma loan for defender

 Solskjaer says right-back Matteo Darmian, formerly of Torino, could also be headed for Italy before the European transfer window closes on September 2.
 Meanwhile, centre-back Marcos Rojo, who came close to a Deadline Day move to Everton, will be staying at the club.

-"I can see maybe Matteo [Darmian leaving].
+"I can see maybe Matteo [leaving].
 There has been some interest in Matteo over in Italy, wanting to go back home," added the United boss.